dcgerard/updog/README.md

 Updog provides a suite of methods for genotyping polyploids from next-generation sequencing (NGS) data.
-It does this while accounting for many common features of NGS data: allele bias, overdispersion, sequencing error, and (possibly) outlying observations.
+It does this while accounting for many common features of NGS data: allele bias, overdispersion, and sequencing error.
 It is named updog for “Using Parental Data for Offspring Genotyping” because we originally developed the method for full-sib populations, but it works now for more general populations.
 The method is described in detail Gerard et. al. (2018)
 \<[doi:10.1534/genetics.118.301468](https://doi.org/10.1534/genetics.118.301468)\>.
 Additional details concerning prior specification are described in Gerard and Ferrão (2019)
 \<[doi:10.1093/bioinformatics/btz852](https://doi.org/10.1093/bioinformatics/btz852)\>.

 The main function is `flexdog()`, which provides many options for the distribution of the genotypes in your sample.
-Novel genotype distributions include the class of proportional normal distributions (`model = "norm"`) and the class of discrete unimodal distributions (`model = "ash"`).
-The default is `model = "norm"` because it is the most robust to varying genotype distributions, but feel free to use more specialized priors if you have more information on the data.
+A novel genotype distribution is included in the class of proportional normal distributions (`model = "norm"`).
+This is the default prior distribution because it is the most robust to varying genotype distributions, but feel free to use more specialized priors if you have more information on the data.

 `multidog()` is a convenience function that let’s you run `flexdog()` over many SNP’s.
 It has support for parallel computing.

 Also provided are:

-  - An experimental function `mupdog()`, which allows for correlation between the individuals’ genotypes while jointly estimating the genotypes of the individuals at all provided SNPs.
-The implementation uses a variational approximation.
-This is designed for samples where the individuals share a complex relatedness structure (e.g. siblings, cousins, uncles, half-siblings, etc).
-    Right now there are no guarantees about this function’s performance.
   - Functions to simulate genotypes (`rgeno()`) and read-counts (`rflexdog()`).
 These support all of the models available in `flexdog()`.